bdoolaeghe/event-sourcing-workshop/workshop5-projections.md

 ```
 When a payment occurs, the statistics *total incomes* is updated with the new payment.

-On the read side, check out the `showStatistics` command of the `ConferenceCommandHandler`:
+On the read side, check out the `getStatistics` query of the `ConferenceCommandHandler`:

 ```
-    @Command
+    @Query
-    public void showStatistics(PrintStream printStream) {
+    public void getStatistics(PrintStream printStream) {
         Collection<ConferenceName> conferences = statisticsRepository.getConferences();
         printStream.println("conferece;incomes");
         for (ConferenceName conferenceName  : conferences) {